mwhorse46/pyconf_2022_decorators_generators_workshop/slideshow.md

 - Wrapping up objects/ Proxying.
 - Registering plugins.
 - Extending functionality.
-- Dependancy injection.
+- Dependency injection.

 ... _many more_.

 ---

-# Lets talk more on `decorators`
+# let us talk more about `decorators`

 We may code along as we discuss this in detail.
-Below link would include all the source code.
+The below link would include all the source codes.

 [Pyconf 2022 Workshop - Decorators](https://github.com/satyamsoni2211/pyconf_2022_decorators_generators_workshop/tree/main/decorators)

 ---

-# What is a `Generator` ?
+# What is a `Generator`?

-`generator functions` are a special kind of function that return a lazy iterator.
+`generator functions` are a special kind of function that returns a lazy iterator.

 ---

-# Why `Generator` ?
+# Why `Generator`?

-Lets consider this code segment
+Let us consider this code segment

 ```python
 def csv_reader(file_name):